Child Health Systems Programme Pre-School (CHSP Pre-School)

 Neonatal hearing screening

-The public health nurse - health visitor First Visit form [1.2mb] is generally completed at around 10 days after the birth of the child.
+The Health Visitor First Visit form [275 Kb] is generally completed at around 10 days after the birth of the child.
 This begins the child's electronic surveillance record and gathers basic identification, family and social data.
 Examples of information collected include: mother's age; smokers in household and infant feeding (at birth, hospital discharge and current method).
 Identification data such as name, address, GP etc are also checked and updated.

 6-8 Week Review

-The 6-8 week review form [363kb] is generally completed at around 6-8 weeks after the birth of the child and is often a Public Health Nurse - health visitor and GP combined review.
+The 6-8 week review form [310 Kb] is generally completed at around 6-8 weeks after the birth of the child and is often a health visitor and GP combined review.
 Examples of information collected include: feeding of baby (breast, bottle or both); parental concerns (feeding, appearance; behaviour; hearing; eyes; sleeping; movement; illness; crying; weight gain and other); development (gross motor, hearing & communication, vision & social awareness); physical (length, weight, heart, hips, testes, genitalia, femoral pulses and eyes); diagnoses/concerns (Read coded); sleeping position (prone, supine and side).
-Identification data such as name, address, GP etc are also checked and updated.
+Identification data such as name, address, GP etc. are also checked and updated.

 Orthoptist vision screening (4-5 years)

 Vision screening is carried out by an orthoptist prior to school entry at 4-5 years of age.
-The results are recorded on a vision screening form [1.93mb].
-In some areas pre-school orthoptist vision screening has not been implemented as yet and children are screened on school entry.
+The results are recorded on a vision screening form [855 Kb] and if required, a vision screening recall form [1 Mb].

-The birth details form [1.45mb] is completed in the maternity unit before postnatal discharge.
-This form gathers information about the birth which may effect a child's subsequent health and development.
-Examples of information collected include: name; address; date of birth; sex; apgar score; problems during birth; method of delivery; birth weight and height.
-The birth details form is only used in some NHS Boards.
+The birth details form [1.45 Mb] is completed in the maternity unit before postnatal discharge.
+This form gathers information about the birth which may affect a child's subsequent health and development.
+Examples of information collected include: name; address; date of birth; sex; Apgar score; problems during birth; method of delivery; birth weight and height.
+The birth details form is only used in a few NHS Boards.

-An unscheduled review form [1.9mb] can be used when a child is outwith the normal age range as indicated at each age-related review.
-A child may receive an unscheduled review if they missed the routine scheduled examination or if a parent has any concerns/issues they may wish to discuss.
+An unscheduled review form [278 Kb] can be used when a child is outwith the normal age range as indicated at each age-related review.
+A child may receive an unscheduled review if they missed the routine scheduled examination or if a parent has any concerns/issues they wish to discuss.

 Users of CHSP Pre-School

-The two principal groups of users are pre-school health professionals (such as public health nurse - health visitors, GPs, and community paediatricians) and staff responsible for pre-school health administration within an NHS Board.
+The two principal groups of users are pre-school health professionals (such as health visitors, GPs, and community paediatricians) and staff responsible for pre-school health administration within an NHS Board.

 NHS Board CHSP Pre-School Implementation Dates